jonathanteeter/TrainScheduler/README.md

 This is a train scheduling application that incorporates Firebase to store arrival and departure data real-time using Moment.js

 ## Design & Technology
+* The design will be form-based with the following detail:
-* User can add trains to the schedule to include:
+    * User can add trains to the schedule to include:  train name, destination, first train time, and Frequency
-    * Train name
-    * Destination
-    * First train time
-    * Frequency
-* Train schedule is displayed to the website real-time to include the following for each train:
+    * Train schedule is displayed to the website real-time to include the following for each train:  train name, destination, frequency, next arrival time, and minutes away (countdown)
-    * Train name
-    * Destination
-    * Frequency
-    * Next Arrival Time
-    * Minutes Away (countdown)
     * Firebase will host the arrival and departure data.
 * Key technologies used to build this application are:
-    * Bootstrap framework
+    * Bootstrap -- Front-end framework
-    * HTML
-    * CSS
+    * HTML and CSS -- Provides the means to create structured documents with style
-    * JavaScript
+    * JavaScript -- Provides coding logic
-    * jQuery library
+    * jQuery library -- Manipulates the HTML
-    * Moment.js
+    * Moment.js -- library for parsing, validating, manipulating, and formatting dates.
-    * Firebase
+    * Firebase -- Supports front-end web applications with real-time database

 ## What the project does
 * This is a train schedule application that stores arrival and departure data